-One of my writing dreams since my first MileHiCon (…ten years ago?) has been to sit on a panel.
-I imagine sitting at table with professionals, facing a room full of people willing to listen to our thoughts about storytelling.
-Someone else is the moderator the first time.
-That way, I’m only responsible for playing the part of a panelist.
+MileHiCon (ten years ago?) was the first big literary event I’d seen.
+One of my writing dreams since that first experience has been to sit on an authors’ discussion panel.
+I imagine sitting at the table with professionals, facing a room full of people willing to listen to our thoughts about storytelling.
+Someone else is the moderator in this dream, so I’m only responsible for playing the part of a new panelist.

 I need credentials in publishing or a related subject.
-For those, I need more experience.
+Why should anyone care what I say?
+(Why do you?)
+For credentials, I need more experience.

-This selfish reason is what drove me to reconsider setting aside a short story I love, one that’s been cycling through readers and rewrites for as long as I’ve been dreaming of sitting on a panel.
-Instead, I’m publishing that short story.
+Related to the need for more authorial experience, I have reconsidered setting aside a short story I love, one that’s been cycling through readers and rewrites for too long.
+I’m publishing that short story under my Blacklyn byline.

-My goals are (1) learn more about Amazon Kindle Direct and (2) share this fantasy story with more people.
-Please spread the word to any readers who might like “literary” short fantasy.
+My goals in publishing this short ebook are (1) learn more about Amazon Kindle Direct to test out features I might need for longer works, if self-publishing, and (2) share this fantasy story with more people.